gabrbfreire/react-spring-quick-start/README.md

 Instructions:

--Create a project folder with backend and frontend folders
+- Create a project folder with backend and frontend folders

 ![ScreenShot](https://user-images.githubusercontent.com/50384743/99128817-a1ad5b80-25ea-11eb-9a84-8ddc5f3bf70f.png)

--Create new Spring project on Spring Initializr and extract it on backend folder
+- Create new Spring project on Spring Initializr and extract it on backend folder

--Create new React project on front end folder
+- Create new React project on front end folder

 ```
 create-react-app app-name
 ```

--Add the following to pom.xml
+- Add the following to pom.xml
 ```xml
 <plugin>
    <groupId>com.github.eirslett</groupId>